 In order to accurately asses a driver’s ability and to make sure that they’re placed into the correct experience level bracket, you can expect there to be some forms of kart driving tests before they’re officially entered into the race.
 Otherwise, everybody races in the category that their engine fits into, and this is seen more commonly in the older age brackets of karting.

-You may or may not see this racing class, and it highly depends on your local racing scene.
+You may or may not see this racing class in your area, as it largely depends on your local racing scene.
 It’s considered the stepping stone between lower engine displacements and the highly popular, most commonly seen 125cc engines.

-Now, I think your first question might be something like “but what does TaG mean?”.
-Let me answer that for you!
-TaG is a very common term in the karting world, and it stands for ‘Touch and Go’.
+TaG is a very common term in the karting world, and it stands for ‘Touch and Go.’
 They’re electric-start karts without a shifting feature, making them highly attractive for the simplicity of the rigs.

 This is why you’ll see stuff like 125cc TaG and 125cc Shifter series, because the latter has a gearbox and needs its own race class to reflect that.
 Gearboxes deliver more variable torque, and therefore higher speeds.